unicode-org/message-format-wg/spec/formatting.md

 4. As the list `vars` only has one entry, it does not need to be sorted.<br>
    The pattern `{Otherwise}` of the third variant is selected.

+#### Example 2

-Alternatively, with the same implementation and formatting context, pattern selection would proceed as follows for this message:
+Alternatively, with the same implementation and formatting context as in Example 1, pattern selection would proceed as follows for this message:

 ```